JoeyHendricks/python-benchmark-harness/README.md

 > If you are unfamiliar with Flame Graphs you can best read about them on [Brendan Greg's website](http://www.brendangregg.com/flamegraphs.html).

-How to interpret the Flame Graphs generated by QuickPotato:
+How to interpret the Flame Graphs generated by CouchPotato:

 - Each box is a function in the stack
 - The y-axis shows the stack depth the top box shows what was on the CPU.
 - The x-axis **does not show time** but spans the population and is ordered alphabetically.
 - The width of the box show how long it was on-CPU or was part of an parent function that was on-CPU.
-- The color of a box is how much time relative to the maximum time was spent in that function.
-That means the more red a box is the more time was spent in that function.

 ## Boundary testing

-Within QuickPotato, it is possible to create a performance test that validates if your code breaches any defined boundary or not.
+Within CouchPotato, it is possible to create a performance test that validates if your code breaches any defined boundary or not.
 An example of this sort of test can be found in the snippet below:

 ```python